 And for $100 you do you really want to risk damaging your penis permanently?
 Of course not!

-There are 23 different penis traction devices currently avaialble.
+There are 23 different penis traction devices currently available.
 I've researched every one of them.

 Both units are: